 Cognitive walkthrough and heuristic analysis form the basis of a UX audit and will provide us with a lot of valuable information about our store.
-However, the scope of user interaction with an on-line store is quite wide and is not limited to the website itself but also includes the post-purchase process and customer service, and even competing stores, because, as we have already written, e-commerce websites operate in a strong competitive environment, and it is easy for customers to compare the offer of many different stores.
+However, the scope of user interaction with an online store is quite wide and is not limited to the website itself but also includes the post-purchase process and customer service, and even competing stores, because, as we have already written, e-commerce websites operate in a strong competitive environment, and it is easy for customers to compare the offer of many different stores.
 The performance and accessibility of our website also affect how users perceive it.
 For this reason, it is better to opt for a more extensive form of an audit.
 A holistic view of the user journey and the user experience at each stage of the journey will allow us to better adapt our store to the user’s needs, and ultimately increase conversions and improve business results.
 Taking into account the post-purchase process will make it possible to discover problems not directly related to the website, and the use of a variety of research techniques will enable a more accurate and precise diagnosis to be made.

-We recommend a UX audit as an easily accessible tool that, with relatively modest resources, will allow you to achieve quick and significant results in improving the user experience of your store, and thus translate into increased sales and improvements of other business indicators.
+We recommend a UX audit as an easily accessible tool that, with relatively modest resources, will allow you to achieve quick and significant results in improving the user experience of your store, and thus translate into increased sales and improvements in other business indicators.